Supervisor's occupational health collaboration

 - and often a specialist in social services.

-The occupational physiotherapist provides you and your employees with advice and guidance on how you can manage the physical work load.
-If your employee has musculoskeletal problems, the occupational physiotherapist helps you modify your employee’s work.
+The occupational health physiotherapist provides you and your employees with advice and guidance on how you can manage the physical work load.
+If your employee has musculoskeletal problems, the occupational health physiotherapist helps you modify your employee’s work.

 The occupational health psychologist helps you and your employee in managing the psychosocial work load.
 The occupational health psychologist also assists you in leadership that supports work ability.